-The Campus Delegate Team was begun in the spring of 2005.
+The Campus Delegate Team was begun in 2005.
 Selected by the Office of Admissions, the members work to increase student enrollment by serving as campus hosts for prospective students and families, as well as extensive telemarketing.
 Membership is by application and interview.